jonathan-mcgraw/jonathan-mcgraw/README.md

 <h1 align="center" dir="auto">Hello 👋 I'm Jon</h1>
 <h4 align="center" dir="auto"> A data scientist with a background in medical laboratory, analytical chemistry, and department management.</h3>

+I am the director of Xylia Technology, focusing on development ATR-FTIR and XRF technologies.
+I have 16 years of experience as a medical laboratory technologist in the fields of chemistry, microbiology, hematology, serology and immunology.
+I am currently attending Lambda to expand my knowledge in the field of data science, machine engineering, machine learning, and artificial intelligence.
+It is my goal to combine AI with the medical and analytical fields to increase accuracy and effectiveness in testing methodologies.

 ![](https://komarev.com/ghpvc/?username=jonathan-mcgraw&style=palstic)
 - 🔭 I’m currently working on life...
 It's a toughy
 - 🌱 I’m currently learning everything 🤣